 The file name options work like Google advanced search, you use one of those options to tell XSearch how to use the file name parts.
 The default one is, a found file must contain all of the file name parts.

-In Windows system, file names are all case insensitive, but you can enable this option to force XSearch to perform case sensitive search.
+In Windows system, file names are all case-insensitive, but you can enable this option to force XSearch to perform a case-sensitive search.

-You can specify words in the input box, to let XSearch search for files which contain those words.
-Word box works like the file name box, only it doesn't support wildcard.
+You can specify words in the input box, to let XSearch search for files that contain those words.
+Word box works like the file name box, only it doesn't support wildcards.
 The wildcard characters will be treated as the characters themselves.

 The logical options in word options work in the same way as file name logical options, except the default option is.

-This option by default is enabled.
+By default, this option is enabled.
 This can save a lot of time for word searches.

 Once this option is enabled, XSearch treats the inputted words as hexadecimal values.
-The words you provided must be valid hexadecimal values, otherwise XSearch won't work correctly.
-Valid hexadecimal values can be starting with "0X" or "X".
+The words you provided must be valid hexadecimal values, otherwise, XSearch won't work correctly.
+Valid hexadecimal values can start with "0X" or "X".
 XSearch still supports multiple words in hexadecimal search.

 Valid hexadecimal value examples:

-When hexadecimal is enabled, XSearch can not perform case insensitive search, neither search for Unicode or utf-8.
+When hexadecimal is enabled, XSearch can not perform case-insensitive searches, nor can it search for Unicode or UTF-8.

-With this option enabled, XSearch will try to search for the Unicode and UTF-8 version of the words you specified.
-Note it will still search for the basic ANSI version of the words, this means it will search for all of the ANSI, Unicode and UTF-8 versions of the words.
+With this option enabled, XSearch will try to search for the Unicode and UTF-8 versions of the words you specified.
+Note that it will still search for the basic ANSI version of the words, this means it will search for all the ANSI, Unicode and UTF-8 versions of the words.

 Before XSearch can perform a search, you must first select one or multiple folders in thebox.
-This is the most important area, XSearch won't start search if there is no at least one valid folder specified.
+This is the most important area, XSearch won't start a search if there isn't at least one valid folder specified.

-You can input a folder directly into this box, or select a folder from the drop down box.
-The drop down box has listed all the drives in the system, and the folders it has searched (history).
+You can input a folder directly into this box, or select a folder from the drop-down box.
+The drop down-box lists all the drives in the system, and the folders it has searched (history).
 You can clickto browse and select a folder.

-XSearch supports to perfrom one search for multiple folders.
+XSearch supports to perform one search for multiple folders.
 You can specify multiple folders in this box, each separated by.
-You can click the arrow icon of button, then choose to select a folder to append it to the existing folder(s).
+You can click the arrow icon on the button, then choose to select a folder to append to the existing folder(s).

 To use Size options, you must first select a size type: Bytes, KB, MB or GB.
-The default value isso XSearch won't care about file size when performs searches.
+The default value is, so XSearch won't care about file size when performing searches.

 There are two size areas can be used.
 You can combine them with logic AND, or use any one of them, and leave another one to be "Don't care".

-The arrow icon next to the size type drop box is for quick size selection, you click it and a shortcut menu will display, you can select a predefined size range such as "Large (1 - 16 MB)" then XSearch will automatically fill the size options for you.
+The arrow icon next to the size type drop box is for quick size selection, you click it and a shortcut menu will display.
+You can select a predefined size range, such as "Large (1 - 16 MB)" and then XSearch will automatically fill in the size options for you.

 Like Size options, XSearch provides two date time areas so you can combine them with logic AND, or use just one of them and leave another to be "Don't care".

-You can let XSearch search for files by date and time, date only or time only.
-For example if you selectand specify the time to be 12:00 AM, it then will get files that the (specified type of) time is 12:00 AM, doesn't care the date.
+You can let XSearch search for files by date and time, date only, or time only.
+For example, if you selectand specify the time to be 12:00 AM, it wll then get the files that the (specified type of) time is 12:00 AM, and doesn't care the date.